Cherreads

 'As if I'll believe that.'

 Both chuckled again, and Ahrden took Alia's hand that she held out for him.
 When he did, he felt the rough blisters on the delicate hand and looked down at what his spell had done to her.
-In all honesty, he didn't expect her to grab hold of the daggers after realizing how hot they were, but then again, she was no ordinary fighter.
+In all honesty, he didn't expect her to grab hold of the daggers after realising how hot they were—but then again, she was no ordinary fighter.

 He closed his eyes and murmured the incantation of a healing spell.
-Alia gasped at how the pain immediately melted away, and when Ahrden was done, she couldn't believe how smooth her hands had become in seconds.
-She looked up at Ahrden in pure appreciation and saw the suppressed smile of the mage who clearly enjoyed seeing her relief.
+Alia gasped as the pain immediately melted away, and when Ahrden was done, she couldn't believe how smooth her hands had become in seconds.
+She looked up at Ahrden in pure appreciation and saw the suppressed smile of the mage, who clearly enjoyed seeing her relief.

-Not wanting to stretch this out for too long either, Ahrden teleported them behind a thick bush, which lined the clearing where the hunting had started.
-Alia completely changed as she was put back into her elements again and peered out at the ones gathered there for a few seconds.
+Not wanting to stretch this out for too long either, Ahrden teleported them behind a thick bush that lined the clearing where the hunting had started.
+Alia completely changed as she was put back into her element again and peered out at the ones gathered there for a few seconds.
 When she turned around to say goodbye to Ahrden, he was already gone.
-Alia cursed her negligence for not noticing his departure, but the corners of her mouth couldn't help but curve into a smile and her eyes were laughing as well.
+Alia cursed her negligence for not noticing his departure, but the corners of her mouth couldn't help but curve into a smile, and her eyes were laughing as well.

 More Chapters